Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Introduction

 In fact, the functions $\trwl^{G}(n)$ are not only meromorphic at $\infty$, but actually given by rational functions of $n$, with integer coefficients, when $n$ is sufficiently large.
 This is a reasonably straightforward consequence of the Weingarten Calculus and is proved in Corollaries \ref{cor:orth-rational-function} and \ref{cor:symp-rational-function} below.
 See Table \ref{tab:examples} for some examples.

-The ability to find a Laurent series at $\infty$ for $\trwl^{G}(n)$ using diagrammatic expansions will not be surprising to experts in Free Probability Theory and in particular, those who have worked with the Weingarten Calculus. \emph{However, this is not the main point of this paper.} The integrals $\trwl^{G}(n)$ have a priori symmetries under $\Aut(\F_{r})$, the automorphism group of $\F_{r}$, according to the following lemma. \begin{lem} If $\alpha$ is an automorphism of $\F_{r}$, then $\trwl^{G}(n)=\tr_{\alpha(w_{1}),\ldots,\alpha(w_{\ell})}^{G}(n)$. \end{lem}
+The ability to find a Laurent series at $\infty$ for $\trwl^{G}(n)$ using diagrammatic expansions will not be surprising to experts in Free Probability Theory and in particular, those who have worked with the Weingarten Calculus. \emph{However, this is not the main point of this paper.} Rather, the main point is what we now explain.
+The integrals $\trwl^{G}(n)$ have a priori symmetries under $\Aut(\F_{r})$, the automorphism group of $\F_{r}$, according to the following lemma. \begin{lem} If $\alpha$ is an automorphism of $\F_{r}$, then $\trwl^{G}(n)=\tr_{\alpha(w_{1}),\ldots,\alpha(w_{\ell})}^{G}(n)$. \end{lem}

 This is proved in the case $\ell=1$ in \cite[\S 2.2]{MP} and the case of general $\ell$ can be proved using the same argument.
 In particular, if $w\in\F_{r}$ then $\trw^{G}(n)$ is a function of $n$ that only depends on $w$ up to automorphism; in other words, it reflects algebraic properties of $w$, not just combinatorial properties.
-So a priori, any Laurent series expansion of $\tr_{\wl}^{G}(n)$ will involve $\Aut(\F_{r})$-invariants of $\wl$ and this brings us to the true goal of the paper:\emph{ to find Laurent series expansions at $\infty$ for $\tr_{\wl}^{G}(n)$ in terms of $\Aut(\F_{r})$-invariants of $\wl$.}
+So a priori, any Laurent series expansion of $\tr_{\wl}^{G}(n)$ will involve $\Aut(\F_{r})$-invariants of $\wl$ and this brings us to the true goal of the paper:\emph{ to find Laurent series expansions at $\infty$ for $\tr_{\wl}^{G}(n)$ in terms of $\Aut(\F_{r})$-invariants of $\wl$}.
+Indeed, our main result, Theorem \ref{thm:main-theorem}, as well as its corollaries in Section \ref{subsec:Consequences-of-the}, are all given in terms of \emph{$\Aut(\F_{r})$}-invariants of the words.

 In fact, the expressions for $G=\O$ or $\Sp$ are closely related; we will prove \begin{thm} There is\footnote{We define $N$ precisely in (\ref{eq:N0}).} $N=N(\wl)\geq0$ such that when $2n\geq N$ we have